rsmease/algo-datastructures-notes/interview_topics/css3.md

 ## Box Model

 - Content, padding, border and margin
-- Box-sizing will allow you to include or disclude the border and padding from the dimensions of the box
+- Box-sizing will allow you to include or exclude the border and padding from the dimensions of the box
 - Border-box adds both padding and border to the box's dimensions

 ## Non-standard fonts